Many small businesses are missing out on the huge potential within Google Business Profile.

 If potential customers like your page, they call you instead of your competitors.

 We’re here to help you crush the competition.
-Or, find a way to work with them.

 Google search results are either paid or organic.
 Organic search results are the results that display “organically”, meaning that they are showing up naturally without paying anything.

 The other search results are paid.
 For you to show up in the paid results, you must have a paid advertising campaign.

 We are going to break down the terms Google uses for naming the different types of search results.
 These are what show up in the Search Engine Results Page, also known as SERP.

 Google Local Services